Haivision/srt/docs/API-functions.md

   * `SRT_ECONNREJ`: Connection has been rejected
   * `SRT_ENOSERVER`: Connection has been timed out (see `SRTO_CONNTIMEO`)

-In case when `SRT_ECONNREJ` error was reported, you can get the reason for a rejected connection from `srt_getrejectreason`.
-In case of non-blocking mode (when `SRTO_RCVSYN` is set to false), only `SRT_EINVSOCK`, `SRT_ERDVUNBOUND` and `SRT_ECONNSOCK` can be reported.
-In all other cases the function returns immediately with a success and the only way to obtain the connecting status is through the epoll flag with `SRT_EPOLL_ERR` flag, in which case you can also call `srt_getrejectreason` to get the detailed reason of the error, including connection timeout (`SRT_REJ_TIMEOUT`).
+When `SRT_ECONNREJ` error is reported, you can get the reason for a rejected connection from `srt_getrejectreason`.
+In non-blocking mode (when `SRTO_RCVSYN` is set to false), only `SRT_EINVSOCK`, `SRT_ERDVUNBOUND` and `SRT_ECONNSOCK` can be reported.
+In all other cases the function returns immediately with a success, and the only way to obtain the connecting status is through the epoll flag with `SRT_EPOLL_ERR`.
+In this case you can also call `srt_getrejectreason` to get the detailed reason for the error, including connection timeout (`SRT_REJ_TIMEOUT`).

 ### srt_connect_bind